stefanbirkner/fake-sftp-server-rule/README.md

 [open an issue](https://github.com/stefanbirkner/fake-sftp-server-rule/issues/new)
 if you want to use it with an older version of Java.

-I want to thank my former team SAM at ThoughtWorks for using this library.
+I want to thank my former team SAM at ThoughtWorks for using this library and
+@OArtyomov for his feature request.

 ## Installation